jxchong/mendelian_commentary/README.md

 This repository contains the scripts used to generate data for the manuscript:

 Bamshad MJ, Nickerson DA, Chong JX.
-Mendelian gene discovery: reports of its demise have been greatly exaggerated.
+Mendelian gene discovery: Fast and furious with no end in sight

 With the files in this repository, you can generate the figures and the datasets used for analyses in the manuscript.